Catalog Course Descriptions

 400-Level Courses in AFAM

 Approved work-study program in cooperation with specific organizations including area museums; NGOs; and local, state, and federal agencies.
 Students should arrange for an internship in the semester before they wish to enroll.
-Permission required from program director, Dr. Wendi Manuel-Scott.
-Notes: Credit to be determined by the African American Studies Program.
-May not be repeated for credit.
+Permission required from program director.
+Limited to three attempts.

 Investigation of an area related to African American studies according to individual interest, with emphasis on research.
-Permission required from program director, Dr. Wendi Manuel-Scott.
-May not be repeated for credit.
+Permission required from program director.
+May be repeated within the term for a maximum 9 credits.